wso2/product-microgateway/samples/istio/service-to-service/README.md

 # Service to Service - East-West Traffic

-In this scenario, we deploy Choreo Connect within the Istio service mesh where it applies API Management for microservices to microservice communication.
+In this scenario, we deploy Choreo Connect as an Internal API Gateway within the Istio service mesh, where it applies API Management to microservices communication.

 ![east-west-traffic](east-west-traffic.png)